panda-lsy/More-bows/README.md

 More Bows: Restrung is a port / continuation of the More Bows mod, which was originally created by GaussFire, and maintained & updated by iDiamondhunter until Risugami's ModLoader was no longer updated.
 This port aims to faithfully re-create the original mod, while fixing some bugs, introducing some quality-of-life changes, and adding cut ideas.

-_This branch of More Bows: Restrung targets Fabric for Minecraft 1.17.x!_
+_This branch of More Bows: Restrung targets Forge for Minecraft 1.16.x!_

 ### Original descriptions of each bow (not currently 100% accurate!):